ITTcs/fuzzylab/README.md

 # fuzzylab
-Python Fuzzy Logic library based on Octave fuzzy-logic-toolkit
+Python Fuzzy Logic library based on Octave Fuzzy Logic Toolkit

-The way to use the fuzzylab functions is based on Matlab R2018b Fuzzy Logic Toolbox functions.
+The way to use the fuzzylab functions is based on Matlab R2019a Fuzzy Logic Toolbox functions.

 ## Install